AnonymousPlanet/thgtoa/guide.md

 A solution to this is to use encrypted DNS using DNS over HTTPS[^24] or DNS over TLS[^25] with a private DNS server (this can be self-hosted locally with a solution like pi-hole[^26], remotely hosted with a solution like nextdns.io or using the solutions provider by your VPN provider or the Tor network).
 This should prevent your ISP or some middle-man from snooping on your requests ... except it might not.

 Unfortunately the TLS protocol used in most HTTPS connections in most Browsers (Chrome/Brave among them) will leak the DNS again through SNI[^27] handshakes (this can be checked here at Cloudflare: <https://www.cloudflare.com/ssl/encrypted-sni/> ).
-Only Firefox as of November 2020 supports eSNI (encrypted SNI[^28] also called ECH) which will encrypt everything end to end (in addition to using a secure private DNS over TLS/HTTPS) and will allow you to really hide your DNS requests from a third party.
+Only Firefox as of the writing of this guide supports eSNI (encrypted SNI[^28] also called ECH) which will encrypt everything end to end (in addition to using a secure private DNS over TLS/HTTPS) and will allow you to really hide your DNS requests from a third party.
 Some countries like Russia[^29] and China[^30] will block eSNI handshakes at network level to allow snooping and prevent bypassing censorship.
 Meaning you won't be able to establish an HTTPS connection with a service if you don't allow them to see what it was.

 Finally, even if you use a custom encrypted DNS server (DoS or DoT) with eSNI support, it might still not be enough as traffic analysis studies[^31] have shown it's still possible to reliably fingerprint and block unwanted requests.
 Only DNS over Tor was able to demonstrate efficient DNS Privacy.
 Personally I think the best option is probably to use Cloudflare DNS Onion service (<https://blog.cloudflare.com/welcome-hidden-resolver/>).